 This Specialty Area includes Tukwila, North Bend, Preston, Des Moines and Renton and is the closest to Seattle and the Port of Seattle.
-There are forty-six parcels in area 500-25.
+There are forty-five parcels in area 500-25.
 Distribution warehouses dominate this area.

-The warehouses near Westfield Mall (formerly Southcenter) in Tukwila contain many display sections for merchandise.
-Examples would be Macy's Warehouse and United Furniture.
-In 2014 there was one sale in area 500-25 located at 3401 Lind Ave S.W.in Renton.
+The warehouses near Westfield Mall (also named Southcenter) in Tukwila contain many display sections for merchandise.
+Examples would be Macy's Warehouse, JR Furniture and United Furniture.

+The one sale in this area occurred at 3401 Lind Ave S.W. in Renton.
+It was a warehouse built in 1986 that has 11% office build out.
+It was listed for sale on and off since 2012.